izgzhen/iris-coq/README.txt

   8GB ram + 4GB swap

   We have tested the development using Coq v.
-8.4pl4 on Linux and Mac machines with at least 8GB RAM + 4GB swap.
-The entire compilation took around 3 hours.
+8.4pl4 on Linux and Mac machines.
+The entire compilation took less than 30 minutes.

 HOW TO COMPILE

   To compile the development, run

-  > make
+  > make -j

   in the folder containing this README.

-  Be aware that iris.v takes a long time to check and needs significant amounts of RAM!